 Cucumber juice is a very good health drink.

-Gherkin and rind of other varieties have been also used in the preparation of pickles.
+Gherkins and thick rind of other varieties have been also used in the preparation of pickles.

 <<-Back to Vegetables from Cucumber.
 Visit here for an impressive list of vegetables along with complete illustrations of their nutrition facts and health benefits.

 <<-Back to Home page.

 2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk

 3. Vegetable information page- University of Illinois extension.